acoelho/GettingCleaning/README.md

 =======================================

 ##Introduction
-This repository contains a script (run_analysis.R) designed to read data from [UCI's Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and transform it into a tidy data set.
+This repository contains a script, [run_analysis.R](https://github.com/acoelho/GettingCleaning/blob/master/run_analysis.R), designed to read data from [UCI's Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and transform it into a tidy data set.
 Details can be found in the [Codebook.](https://github.com/acoelho/GettingCleaning/blob/master/CODEBOOK.md)

 ##Data